scroll down

 you do not have to prove that you consented – this is the prosecutor’s job.
 If your consent to

-take a Roadside Sobriety Test was not voluntary your Boulder DUI Attorney can move to have
+take a Roadside Sobriety Test was not voluntary your Longmont DUI Attorney can move to have

 this evidence suppressed and excluded in your trial.